X-lab2017/oss101/Assignments/Assignment-typo.md

   - Describe the environment in which it occurs (machine, OS, application, whatever).
 Provide your vendor's distribution and release level (e.g.: "Fedora Core 7", "Slackware 9.1", etc.).

-  - Describe the research you did to try and understand the prgoblem before you asked the question.
+  - Describe the research you did to try and understand the problem before you asked the question.

   - Describe the diagnostic steps you took to try and pin down the problem yourself before you asked the question.